bryan-gilbert/bryangilbertsoftware/about.md

 > Executive Summary
 > Bryan Gilbert, B.Sc.(Hon), M.Sc. -- a full stack DevSecOps developer

-Bryan is a collaborative team player with advanced agile software development experience.
-He enjoys finding creative solutions to complex business problems.
+Bryan is entrepreneurial and brings a breath of fresh air to the team.
+He is easy to get along with and very helpful.
+He is a collaborative team player with advanced agile software development skills.
+He enjoys listening to stakeholders and then finding creative solutions to complex business problems.
 He is open minded and resourceful, self-motivated and dedicated to building a quality product.
-Key value words that fit Bryan include; open, sharing, respectful, accountable, and results oriented.
+Key value words that fit Bryan include; open, helpful, sharing, respectful, accountable, and results oriented.
 He works well under pressure, effectively meets deadlines and enjoys working within in a consensus-based environment.
-Bryan enjoys mentoring and sharing knowledge.
-Recently he started a meetup group and has hosted open workshops for people to learn more about DevOps and Full Stack development.

 Bryan has been in the software field for 20yrs.
-He has close to 10 years of experience working with modern languages, frameworks and tools including: JavaScript, CSS, SASS, MySQL, MongDb, NodeJs, Express, Angular, Vue.js, and more.
+He has close to 10 years of experience working with modern languages, frameworks and tools including: JavaScript, CSS, SASS, MySQL, MongDb, NodeJs, Express, Angular, Vue.js, and many more older technologies.

 “Bryan is a solution provider over software developer.
 He clarifies the business need, always keeps efficiency/usability/scalability at the forefront of his work, and he has a deep understanding of the software development process.” - A Canty

 Bryan is a valuable mentor and enjoys exploring ways to improve how we learn.
 Recently he started a meetup group and he has hosted open workshops for people to learn more about DevOps and Full Stack development.

-Bryan’s work at IBM, Carmanah, EAO, and BCCampus gave him well over 5 years worth of experience with
+Bryan’s has well over 10 years worth of experience with
 - Agile development team
 - RESTful APIs
+- DevOps (a type of agile relationship between development and IT operations)
 - Continuous delivery pipelines and processes to deliver incremental value
 - Automated testing
-- Containerization (including Java OSGi plugins, Tomcat, Docker, Openshift)
+- Containerization (including Java OSGi plugins, Tomcat, Docker, Docker-Compose and Openshift)

-Bryan’s work with EAO and BCcampus gave him 1.5 years worth of experience with
+Bryan’s has 1.5 years worth of experience specifically with
 - Open source projects
-- DevOps
 - Containerization using specifically Docker, Docker Compose and Openshift

 ## Education: